FranciscoLynch/FranciscoLynch/README.md

-- 👋 Hi, I’m @FranciscoLynch, 19yo.
+- 👋 Hi, I’m @FranciscoLynch, 21yo.
-- 👀 I’m interested in learn about differents languages of backend.
-- 🌱 I’m currently doing projects to keep learning and improving.
+- 🌱 I’m working as DevOps and studying Electronic Engineer in UNM, Buenos Aires, Argentina.
-- 💞️ I’m looking to collaborate on any project that allows me to gain experience and improve.
+- 💞️ In my free time I’m looking to collaborate on any project that allows me to gain experience and improve.
-- 📫 How to reach me: send a mail to lynch_francisco_w@hotmail.com
+-
 <!---
 FranciscoLynch/FranciscoLynch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.